SENSEiXENUS/senseixenus.github.io/posts/Notes/Notes.md

 ------------------------

-- Create  a bbot_preset.yml and edit the module_dir key to a directory with write access-:
+- Create  a `bbot_preset.yml` and edit the module_dir key to a directory with write access-:

 ![image](https://github.com/user-attachments/assets/cebb2697-8d33-4b29-b4e0-224079bc1f42)

-- Create a malicious module e.g The one below spawn a rev shell-:
+- Create a malicious module  and save in the directory specified in the yml file.The code below spawns a rev shell-:

 ```python3
 import os